 The main problem posed by the study is that the global competition in our time has pressed the industrial establishments to adopt a strategy that includes modern means and systems of production in order to achieve a competitive position distinct.
-The control procedures effect on the financial reporting process in the companies (Almasria et al., 2021).
-The quality costing approach is one of the modern productive control approach adopted by the developed organizations to achieve their goal in this direction (Mohammad & Abbas, 2016; Kurniawan et al., 2020).
+The quality costing approach is one of the modern productive approaches adopted by the developed organizations to achieve their goal in this direction (Mohammad & Abbas, 2016; Kurniawan et al., 2020).